subquery/documentation/docs/run_publish/references.md

 For more info, visit [How does a SubQuery Dictionary works?](../academy/tutorials_examples/dictionary.md)

-### --dictionary-timeout

-Changes the timeout for dictionary queries, this number is expressed in seconds.
-By default we use 30 seconds.

 ### --db-schema

 This flag allows you to provide a name for the project database schema.
 Upon providing a new name, a new database schema is created with the configured name and block indexing starts.